Category Archives: Local SEO

 Prominence

-Google uses signals from external sources (like credible links and brand mentions) to determine a business’s prominence.
+Google uses signals from external sources (like credible links and brand mentions) to help determine a business’s prominence.

 Google Maps Optimization for HVAC Businesses